 Remember to always submit finalized application documents in PDF format.
 PDF format looks cleaner and minimizes the chance that stray track changes comments and other metadata might be present in your document.

-You want to be nimble and ready to apply to a job as soon as you see an open posting and the best way to put yourself in position to do that is to polish your application materials now.
+You want to be nimble and ready to apply for a job as soon as you see an open posting and the best way to put yourself in position to do that is to polish your application materials now.

 3. Put your job search down on paper

 Don’t let the job search be a nebulous blob.
 Make it tangible and write down opportunities you’re interested in on paper.
-If you’re feeling worried, disappointed, or overwhelmed with your job search, just the exercise of writing down the jobs you plan to apply to over the coming year has a very therapeutic effect.
+If you’re feeling worried, disappointed, or overwhelmed with your job search, just the exercise of writing down the jobs you plan to apply for over the coming year has a very therapeutic effect.

-Many government honors program and summer opportunities (including DOJ honors, the Washington Attorney General’s office (Due August 13th!), and the Department of Energy, have application deadlines in the fall, Equal Justice Works, Shaffer, and Bank of America Foundation fellowship applications are all due in September, and it is always beneficial to build early relationships with small and mid-sized firms that may not hire until later.
+Many government honors program and summer opportunities (including DOJ honors, the Oregon Department of Justice (due September 27), and the Department of Energy, have application deadlines in the fall, Equal Justice Works, Shaffer, and Bank of America Foundation fellowship applications are all due in September, and it is always beneficial to build early relationships with small and mid-sized firms that may not hire until later.
 So today is not too early to put your job search to paper.
 Plus, with multiple opportunities available, it can be really hard to keep track of your applications unless you create a spreadsheet with deadlines.

 Go through the Government Honors Handbook, the Public Interest Fellowship Database, stay on top of IrishLink and the weekly docket, and make a list of summer programs, honors programs, or postgraduate opportunities you plan to apply for and when the applications are due.
 Some applications are really long or require several essays that take a lot of work to complete so gaining awareness of relevant application deadlines early is incredibly important to avoid a last minute hurricane of stress.